Worship, Prayer and Bible Resources

 much for them.

 Jesus is also looking at the same hunger and he takes charge.
 The problem for Jesus was that in his compassion he reached out to help people in their needs: he healed them and gave them food and drink, but he always did these things as a sign of something greater, something higher to which he was calling people.
-More often than not, people missed the higher message, they just wanted to have their needs satisfied in the easiest possible way.
+More often than not, people missed the higher message, they just wanted to have their physical needs satisfied in the easiest possible way.
 They tended to seek him out as a magical healer and not hear the call to expansion and growth that he was making to them.
 Making him king would be a shortcut in solving many problems.

 This same tendency exists today in all religious people, and in our practice of prayer.
 Jesus encourages us to pray for daily bread, but for no more, our requests to God in prayer for physical comforts must be limited to that which is at the most basic.
 Only when we do this will we ever discover the meaning of real wealth and happiness.
 Charles Royden